Saturation problems about forbidden $0$-$1$ submatrices: Saturation of

 \begin{lemma} For every $i\in \mathbb{N}$ and $l\in \mathbb{N}$ such that $1\le l\le k-2$ and $l\le i\le m-1$, the leftmost position on level $l$ in the $i$th row of $M$ is a $1$ entry. \end{lemma}

 \begin{proof} Fix $i,l$ and let $p$ be the leftmost position on level $l\le k-2$ in row $i$.
-See Figure \ref{fig:jk} for the rest of the proof.
+See Figure \ref{fig:jk} and Figure \ref{fig:jk_nonint} for the rest of the proof.
 We need to show that $p$ is a $1$ entry.

 Assume first that $p$ is the first position in row $i$.
 To reach a contradiction, assume $p$ is a $0$ entry.
 Then as $M$ is a saturating matrix, changing $p$ to a $1$ entry must introduce a copy of $J'_k$.
-As $p$ is in the first column, the only possibility for that is that the $1$ entry in $p$ is the leftmost $1$ entry in this copy of $J'_k$ and wlog. the bottom-right $1$ entry in this copy of $J'_k$ is on $S$.
+As $p$ is in the first column, the only possibility for that is that the $1$ entry in $p$ is the leftmost $1$ entry in this copy of $J'_k$, and without loss of generality, the bottom-left $1$ entry in this copy of $J'_k$ is on $S$.
 This implies that $p$ is at least on the $(k-1)$th level, which contradicts that $p$ is on level $l$ with $l\le k-2$.
 Thus, $p$ must be a $1$ entry, as claimed.

 From now on we can assume that $p$ is not the first position in its row.
 To reach a contradiction, assume again that $p$ is a $0$ entry.
 Let the position immediately left to $p$ be $p'$.
 By the choice of $p$ we have $l(p')=l+1$ while $l(p)=l$.
-This implies that there must be an occurrence $N$ of $I'_{l}$ in $M$ above $S$ whose leftmost $1$ entry is in a position $p''$ which is in the same column as $p$ and is above $p$ (not necessarily next to $p$).
-In addition, $N$ extended with $p'$ lies completely above $S$.
-Further, as $M$ is a saturating matrix, there must be an occurrence $N'$ of $I'_{k-2}$ in $M$ above $S$ which could be extended to a copy of $I'_{k-1}$ by putting a $1$ entry in $p$.
-Notice that $p$ cannot be the position of the leftmost $1$ entry in $N'$ as then the level of $p$ would be $k-1$, a contradiction.
+This implies that there must be an occurrence $N''$ of $I'_{l}$ in $M$ above $S$, whose leftmost $1$ entry is in a position $p''$, that is in the same column as $p$, and is above $p$ (not necessarily in the previous row).
+In addition, $N''$ extended with $p'$ forms an $N'$ that lies completely above $S$ and becomes a copy of $I'_{l+1}$ if we put a $1$ entry in $p'$.
+Furthermore, as $M$ is a saturating matrix, there must be an occurrence $N$ of $I'_{k-2}$ in $M$ above $S$ which could be extended to a copy of $I'_{k-1}$ by putting a $1$ entry in $p$.
+Notice that $p$ cannot be the position of the leftmost $1$ entry in $N$ as then the level of $p$ would be $k-1$, a contradiction.

+Connecting the $1$ entries one-by-one from left to right in $N$ starting from $p$ we get a polygonal path $L$.
+Connecting the $1$ entries one-by-one from left to right in $N'$ starting from $p'$ we get a polygonal path $L'$.
+Note that the first segment of $L'$, $p'p''$, is disjoint from $L$.

+In the following paragraph we define $1$ entries $q\in L$ and $q'\in L'$ depending on the relative positions of the rightmost entries of $L$ and $L'$.

+Assume first that these two polygonal paths intersect.
+Then let $qr\in L$ and $q'r'\in L'$ be two segments that intersect such that $q$ is closer than $r$ to $p$ on $L$ and $q'$ is closer than $r'$ to $p'$ on $L'$, see Figure~\ref{fig:jk}.
+Assume next that the two polygonal paths do not intersect.
+First, if the top-right vertex of $N'$ is to the right of the top-right vertex of $N$, then let $q$ be the top-right vertex of $N$ and let $q'$ be the rightmost vertex of $N'$, that is not to the right to $q$, see the left side of Figure~\ref{fig:jk_nonint}.
+Otherwise, if the top-right vertex of $N'$ is not to the right of the top-right vertex of $N$, then let $q'$ be the top-right vertex of $N'$ and let $q$ be the topmost vertex of $N$, that is not above $q'$, see the right side of Figure~\ref{fig:jk_nonint}.